sopra-fs21-group-10/td-client/README.md

 This project was created during the "Softwarepraktikum" Sopra at the University of Zürich (UZH) in the Spring Semester 21.
 The core of the team was:
 - [Nicolas Blumer](https://github.com/Thahit), [Nicolas Huber](https://github.com/HuberNicolas) and [Michael Vuong](https://github.com/Seouless29)

-We would also like to mention that the project started initially among Louis Huber and Omar Abo Hamida.
+We would also like to mention that the project started initially among Louis and Omar.
 Due to their high workload, they decided to leave the group after the inital assessment.
 Nevertheless, thank you Louis and Omar for your initial support!

-After this assessment, Matej Gurica and Mauro Dörig joined our team.
+After this assessment, Matej and Mauro joined our team.
 Unfortunately, Matej and Mauro also decided to leave the project after a couple of weeks (between M3 and M4).
 Anyway, thank you 2 for your effort.

 Special thanks go to [Marion Dübendorfer](https://github.com/demaerl) and [Roy Rutishauser](https://github.com/royru) who were responsible for our group and of course also Professor Thomas Fritz.
 Also a shoutout to everyone who contributed to the template.